Orlando Truck Accident Lawyer That Will Fight for Your Rights

-According to Florida DUI laws in §316.193, any driver with a blood alcohol level of 0.08% or higher could be ticketed for driving under the influence (DUI).
-Both alcohol and drugs show up in the testing of the blood alcohol level.
+According to Florida Statutes §316.193, any driver with a blood alcohol concentration level of 0.08% or higher may receive a ticket for driving under the influence (DUI).
+The use of both alcohol and drugs applies in this law.

 - Reduced reaction times to avoid hazards

 - Decreased hand-eye coordination to make adjustments to the truck’s direction